centminmod/cpanel-backup/readme.md

 * For cPanel log files if you opt to back them up, `cpanel-backup.sh` will conditionally reduce zstd compression level to lowest negative 10 (--fast=10) levels to not waste time if the script detects there are already a mix of compressed & uncompressed version of your logs (due to logrotate).
 FYI, zstd has compression levels from fastest to slowest (smallest compressed file size) from -10 to 19 and then 3 ultra levels 20-22.
 * `cpanel-backup.sh` will support backing up all cpanel user accounts in same session as well as per cpanel user account backups on command line.
 * `cpanel-backup.sh` will support alias name masking for domain name, username and database name to allow you to publicly demo Slack notifications on live cPanel user data but still keep actual domain name, username, and database names private.
-* `cpanel-backup.sh` will backup cPanel user's domain mapping for main domain, subdomains and parked domains as well as cronjobs.
+* `cpanel-backup.sh` will backup cPanel user's domain mapping for main domain, subdomains, parked domains, cronjobs and DNS zone files if they exist.
 * `cpanel-backup.sh` will also optionally sending slack channel notifications on successful or failed backup targets i.e. public_html, mail, logs, ssl or database backups.
 All notifications are colour coded - green = successful or red = failed for backup status for each backup target.
 This allows quick visual inspection of which backup targets failed their backup runs.

 # slack channel notifications